on-associates/rekreate-webflow-scripts/README.md

 ## Getting Started

-Scrolly Video js is responsive scrollable videos without obscure video encoding requirements.
+Scrolly Video is a javascript library that can execute responsive scrollable videos without obscure video encoding requirements.
 Compatible with React, Svelte, Vue, and plain HTML.

 <br />
 <br />